JuliaDatabases/LevelDB2.jl/README.md

 included.
 This module provides a Julia interface to LevelDB using the `LevelDB_jll` and Julia's `ccall` mechanism.

-This package is based on the [`LevelDB`](https://github.com/jerryzhenleicai/LevelDB.jl) package.
-The main difference is the use of `LevelDB_jll` and the use of Strings and any kind of Arrays as key and values.
+This package is based on the [`LevelDB`](https://github.com/jerryzhenleicai/LevelDB.jl) package, but now using `LevelDB_jll` and the use of Strings and any kind of Arrays as key and values.
 More over, the API was made more explicit to be able to handle different data types.
 It mantains the dictionary interface for one key operations.